EliasSeccom/sspliter/README.md

-# SSplit
+# Secret Splitter
-Allows spliting secrets (or any other file) into n chucks for distributed storage.
+Allows splitting secrets (or any other file) into n chucks for distributed storage.
 Restore of the secret is only possible with access to enough splits (can be defined).
 Following cryptographic functions are used:
 - aes256: encrypt data
 - argon2: Protect passphrase from bruteforce